 What does using the chatline service cost?

-Data cost may apply when you use chat services from your cell phone or tablet.
+The WRC does not charge for our services, however data charges may apply when you use chat services from your cell phone or tablet.